OpenEvalProject/evals/manuscripts/elife-02272/v2/manuscript.md

 ## Discussion

-## Crosstalk between SNARE assembly and disassembly factors
+### Crosstalk between SNARE assembly and disassembly factors

-Pioneering biochemical and genetic studies led to the idea that parallel N-to-C zippering of SNARE complexes
+Pioneering biochemical and genetic studies led to the idea that parallel N-to-C zippering of SNARE complexes in trans pulls membranes together to initiate fusion (Hanson et al., 1997; Nichols et al., 1997; Poirier et al., 1998; Sutton et al., 1998).
+SNAREs are sufficient to drive basal fusion of liposomes (Figure 9A, reaction i) and impose a layer of compartmental specificity (Weber et al., 1998; McNew et al., 2000).
+In these minimal systems, purified SM proteins accelerate fusion (reaction ii; Scott et al., 2004; Shen et al., 2007; Furukawa and Mima, 2014).
+However, the significant basal activities of SNAREs and the relatively modest rate enhancements conferred by SMs have been difficult to reconcile with absolute requirements for SM function in vivo.

 ![Figure 9.](https://cdn.elifesciences.org/articles/02272/elife-02272-fig9-v2.jpg)

 **Figure 9.:** (A) Subreactions of SNARE-driven fusion. (i) Basal fusion, as with SNARE proteoliposomes. (ii) SM stimulation of the forward basal fusion reaction.
 Note that the SM may stimulate trans-complex assembly, the fusogenic activity of extant complexes, or both. (iii) Disassembly of nascent pre-fusion complexes by Sec17 and Sec18 impairs fusion.
 (B) SM stimulation of fusion in vivo. (iv) Sec17 accelerates SM loading onto cognate SNARE complexes, resulting in more efficient fusion and shielding of the complex from premature disassembly by Sec18.
-The location of the SM on the SNARE–Sec17 complex, and the dissociation of the SM from the post-fusion complex, are speculative. (v) The SM does not efficiently bind an improperly assembled, damaged, or non-cognate SNARE complex, exposing the complex to kinetic proofreading by Sec17 and Sec18.DOI: http://dx.doi.org/10.7554/eLife.02272.018
+The location of the SM on the SNARE–Sec17 complex, and the dissociation of the SM from the post-fusion complex, are speculative. (v) The SM does not efficiently bind an improperly assembled, damaged, or non-cognate SNARE complex, exposing the complex to kinetic proofreading by Sec17 and Sec18.

 Sec17, Sec18, and ATP completely suppress basal SNARE-mediated liposome fusion (Figure 9A, reaction iii), likely by binding and prematurely disassembling trans-SNARE complexes or their precursors (Rohde et al., 2003; Starai et al., 2008; Ungermann et al., 1998; Xu et al., 2010; but see also; Weber et al., 2000).
 In these systems the SM, in combination with other factors including HOPS, Munc13, and synaptotagmin, facilitates efficient fusion in the presence of Sec17 and Sec18, suggesting that SMs have a minimum of two fusion-promoting functions.
 First, SMs promote the assembly of trans-SNARE complexes or make them more fusogenic once assembled.
 Second, SMs protect trans complexes from premature disassembly by Sec18 (Figure 9B, reaction iv).
 Because multiple cofactors were present in previous studies, it was unclear whether SNARE complex protection from disassembly was attributable directly to SMs, or a property emergent from multiple proteins (Starai et al., 2008; Ohya et al., 2009; Xu et al., 2010; Ma et al., 2013).
 Our experiments now show that SMs functionally interact with the SNARE disassembly machinery in vivo, and affirm that SMs from at least two of the four subfamilies are sufficient to decrease rates of Sec18-mediated SNARE disassembly in vitro.
 Contrary to expectations, however, Vps33 and Sly1 did not compete with Sec17 for SNARE complex binding.
 Instead, SNARE-bound Sec17 accelerated SM loading, resulting in the efficient formation of SM–Sec17–SNARE co-complexes with 1:3:1 stoichiometry.
 Sec17 is therefore a multifunctional SNARE complex adapter, capable of recruiting not only the disassembly ATPase Sec18 but also compartment-specific SMs that oppose Sec18-mediated SNARE disassembly.

-## SMs, Sec17, and the kinetics of SNARE complex persistence and activity
+### SMs, Sec17, and the kinetics of SNARE complex persistence and activity

 Our results and other converging lines of experimentation suggest a working model in which Sec17 binding to pre-fusion complexes leads to alternative fates (Figure 9B).
 When an SM recognizes and binds a Sec17–SNARE complex (reaction iv), it promotes fusion in at least three ways.
 First, the bound SM directly impedes SNARE disassembly by Sec18.
 Second, the SM augments the SNARE complex's fusogenic activity.
 Third, by accelerating fusion, the SM shortens the pre-fusion complex's lifetime, thereby shortening its temporal exposure to disassembly by Sec18 (kinetic partitioning; Hardy and Randall, 1991).
 In this view of fusion, SMs function as true enzymes: they bind and stabilize on-pathway intermediates, protect these intermediates from side reactions, and accelerate the conversion of intermediates to end products.
 Crucially, this model predicts the annihilation of pathway-specific fusion when SMs are deleted from living cells—a result that holds across many different organisms and fusion pathways.
 When SM function is compromised, pre-fusion SNARE complexes should be less fusogenic, persist for longer times, and be more exposed to premature disassembly by Sec17 and Sec18 (Figure 9B, reaction v).